Fitness Tracker Buying Guide

 Those who are new to exercise, or are just trying to get moving more, may get everything they need from a basic step tracker, many of which will give you an estimate of how many calories you've burned as well.

-Those who are regularly active may want a device with advanced features, like heart rate monitoring and automatic activity recognition, to easily give you a better look at your activities and the progress you are making toward your goals.
+Those who are regularly active may want a device with advanced features, like heart- rate monitoring and automatic activity recognition, to help better gauge your workout intensity, overall health and the progress you're making toward your goals.

 MORE: Best Fitness Trackers

 Most fitness trackers are wrist-worn or come with a clip to hook the tracker to your clothing.
 Some of these devices, such as the Withings Go ($49.95) and Misfit Shine 2 ($99.99), give you both of those options.
-Others, like the Fitbit Flex 2 ($99.95), can be worn as a pendant around the neck.
+Others, like the Fitbit Flex 2 ($59.95), can be worn or your wrist or as a pendant around the neck.
 There are also a number of third-party bracelets and pendants for the Misfit and the Fitbit, which makes them even easier to accessorize.

 The simplest devices are the ones you can wear all day without actually interacting with them.
 With few exceptions, most have only LEDs to indicate your progress.
 You'll have to check the app that the device is paired with to dive deeper into your data.

-With more advanced (and expensive) devices come larger displays, some of which are touch screens, that let you view and interact with your data.
-You'll be able to single out these devices in a crowd of trackers because they tend to look more like big watches, with round or square faces that hold screens that can display a lot of information at once and let you interact with your data.
+With more advanced (and expensive) devices come larger displays, some of which are touch screens, like you'll find on the Fitbit Blaze .
+These devices tend to look more like big watches, with round or square faces that hold screens that can display a lot of information at once and let you interact with your data.
 If you have small wrists though, some of these devices can be uncomfortably large.

 If you're looking for a fitness tracker that doesn't look like a fitness tracker, consider a watch-style device, such as the Withings Activité Steel ($129.95) or the Steel HR ($179.95).
-From the outside, these trackers appear to be analog wristwatches, but they can also measure your steps and calories burned.
+From the outside, these trackers appear to be analog wristwatches, but they can also count your steps and calories burned.

 If you want to keep your fitness tracker on all day, including in the shower and when you go for a swim, you may opt for a device that can handle more than a splash of water.
-For example, the Fitbit Charge 2 ($149.95) is only splashproof, whereas the Fitbit Flex 2 ($59.95) and the Misfit Speedo ($44.99) are waterproof.
+For example, the Fitbit Charge 2 ($129.95) is only splashproof, whereas the Fitbit Flex 2 ($59.95) and the Misfit Speedo ($44.99) are waterproof.
 That's also a plus if your tracker takes an unexpected dive, or if you want to track your swimming.

-Fitness trackers are designed to sync with your smartphone, but you should know whether a given device will work with your handset.
-Most fitness trackers sync with iOS and Android, but Windows Phone compatibility is rare.
-For example, the Samsung Gear Fit2 ($189.99) works only with Android devices.
+Fitness trackers are designed to sync with your smartphone, but make sure that the device you're considering is compatible with your specific handset.
+Most fitness trackers sync with both iOS and Android, but there are exceptions.
+For example, the Apple Watch works only with iPhones.

-Inexpensive devices such as the Misfit Flash ($20) will give you step, calorie, distance and sleep tracking for $50 or less.
-These cheaper trackers also tend to use discrete LEDs rather than full LCD or touch displays, and many operate on coin-cell batteries, which will need to be replaced every six months to a year.
+Inexpensive devices such as the Misfit Flash ($29.99) will give you step, calorie, distance and sleep tracking for $30 or less.
+These cheaper trackers also tend to use discrete LEDs rather than full LCD or touch displays, and use coin-cell batteries, which last from six months to a year.

 $50 to $100

 The $50-to-$100 price range contains a hodgepodge of fitness trackers.
-The Moov HR ($59.99) band is a very specific device that guides you through running and boxing workouts using its 3D motion sensor, but it's not meant to be worn as an all-day activity monitor.
-However, there are a large number of general-purpose devices, such as the Fitbit Flex 2 ($99) and the Withings Go ($68), both of which track steps and sleep, and are waterproof.
+The Moov HR ($59.99) band is a very specific device that guides you through running and boxing workouts using its 3D-motion sensor, but it's not meant to be worn as an all-day activity monitor.
+However, there are a large number of general-purpose devices, such as the Fitbit Flex 2 ($59.95) and the Withings Go ($68), both of which track steps and sleep, and are waterproof.
 Features can be a toss-up in this price category, though, so you may have to do more research to get the right tracker for your needs.

 $100 to $200

-Most fitness trackers fall into this price range, giving you the standard tracking abilities: steps, calories, distance and sleep.
-They may also offer such extra features as heart rate monitoring, smartphone notifications and smart coaching.
-The Fitbit Charge 2 ($129.95) does all of that, and has caller ID and text message notifications, plus automatically detects certain types of exercise and tracks steps, calories, distance, sleep and heart rate.
+Many of the best fitness trackers fall into this price range.
+In addition to the standard tracking abilities (steps, calories, distance and sleep), many also feature heart-rate monitoring, smartphone notifications and smart coaching.
+The Fitbit Charge 2 ($129.95) does all of that, and has caller ID, text-message notifications and automatically detects certain exercises.

 $200 and Up

 There's no messing around with these elite trackers that both monitor your body during rest and activity, and keep you connected.
-The Garmin Forerunner 235 ($329.99) falls into this category, with GPS, heart rate monitoring and smartphone notifications.
+The Garmin Forerunner 235 ($289.99) falls into this category, with GPS, heart-rate monitoring and smartphone notifications.
 It can also advise users on how much time to take to recover from intense runs.

-Also a member of the higher-end fitness watch category is the TomTom Spark 3 Cardio + Music ($212.49).
-It has room for up to 500 songs, and a route exploration feature that can help you find your way home if you get lost during a long outdoor run.
+Also a member of the higher-end fitness watch category is the TomTom Spark 3 Cardio + Music ($229.99).
+It has room for up to 500 songs, and a breadcrumb feature that can help you find your way home if you get lost during a long outdoor run.

 Fitness Trackers vs. Smartwatches

-As both fitness trackers and smartwatches have grown up, they've taken features from each other, blurring the lines between these two types of wearables.
-For instance, the Garmin Vivoactive HR ($169.99) tracks activities (including less common ones like skiing, paddleboarding and golfing), sends smartphone notifications and supports third-party apps and widgets.
+As both fitness trackers and smartwatches have evolved, they've taken features from each other, blurring the lines between these two types of wearables.
+The Garmin Vivoactive HR ($169.99) tracks activities (including less common ones like skiing, paddleboarding and golfing), receives smartphone notifications and supports third-party apps and widgets.

-On the other hand, smartwatches such as the Apple Watch Series 2, the Samsung Gear S3 ($299.99) and the Pebble Time 2 + HR ($129.99) not only let you interact with your smartphone from your wrist (much more so than fitness trackers), but now also include built-in heart rate monitors, GPS and other features.
-There are even tweener devices, such as the Polar M600 — a fitness-focused smartwatch — that blur the line even further.
+On the other hand, smartwatches such as the Apple Watch Series 2 ($369) and the Samsung Gear S3 ($299.99) not only let you interact with your smartphone from your wrist (much more so than fitness trackers), but include built-in heart-rate monitors, GPS and other features.

-In general, though, fitness trackers tend to deliver more comprehensive workout data and last longer on a charge, while smartwatches are better suited for those who want to be in the loop, but keep their phone in their pocket.
+In general, though, fitness trackers tend to deliver more comprehensive workout data and last longer on a charge, while smartwatches are better suited for those who want to be in the loop without having to take out their phones.

 Find the Best Fitness Tracker for You

-For $99.95, Fitbit's Flex 2 can give you the basics, like automatic step- and sleep-tracking, plus smartphone notifications like the Misfit Shine, but at a slightly steeper price.
+For $59.95, Fitbit's Flex 2 gives you the basics, like automatic step- and sleep-tracking, plus smartphone notifications like the Misfit Shine.
 The Flex 2 can automatically detect cycling, swimming, aerobic exercise and more, and tracking those activities separately makes for a more accurate estimate of the number of calories you've burned.
 The Fitbit app lets you set up to 10 vibrating alarms and hourly reminders to move.
 The Flex 2 is also among the more attractive activity monitors as well, and can be worn snapped into a bangle or a pendant.

-The Fitbit Charge 2 ($149.95) sports a large screen, which displays much more information than Fitbit's early Charge and Charge HR devices could.
-It tracks steps and sleep as most trackers do, and can automatically identify other types of exercise, including cycling, treadmill and elliptical workouts, and aerobics.
-On top of that, the Charge 2 is equipped with an optical heart rate monitor that lets you continuously track your heart rate whether you're training for a marathon or sitting at your desk at work.
+The Fitbit Charge 2 ($129.95) sports a large screen, which displays much more information than Fitbit's early Charge and Charge HR devices could.
+It tracks steps and sleep as most trackers do, and can automatically identify other types of exercise, including cycling, treadmill, elliptical and aerobic workouts.
+On top of that, the Charge 2 is equipped with an optical heart-rate monitor that lets you continuously track your heart rate whether you're training for a marathon or sitting at your desk at work.
 You can also set up smartphone notifications for when you receive a call or text, and see on the screen who's trying to contact you.
 The Charge 2's band can also be swapped for more stylish designs.

-The $149.95 Withings Activité Steel is one of the more attractive fitness trackers in its price range.
+The $179.95 Withings Steel HR is one of the more attractive fitness trackers in its price range.
 While it looks like a simple, elegant analog watch, it features a small display that shows your heart rate, notifications from your smartphone and more.
 A small subdial shows how far you are toward meeting your daily step goal, and the watch will buzz when you hit your target, or when you get a notification.
-Unlike the Charge 2, the Activité Steel is waterproof, so you can swim with it, but it won't track your swim.
-If style is your priority though, this could be the fitness tracker for you.
+Unlike the Charge 2, the Steel HR is waterproof, so you can swim with it, but it won't track your laps.
+If style is your priority, though, this could be the fitness tracker for you.